passaglia/japandata/README.md

 -- Include Gaikokujin data and Age data

 -- Should I fix the rate columns?
-I think so, but maybe have a flag to allow getting the direct table output -->
+I think so, but maybe have a flag to allow getting the direct table output

+-- Is there a way to compute fertility rate?
+Need to implement age data for that.

+-- Working population: 15-64

+-->

 ### Furusato Nouzei